 “Microseizures” is a term I borrowed from Goldensohn (1975, 1983) who described epileptic activity from the small columns within the cerebral cortices induced by surgical electrodes (that was not evident by typical scalp brain wave activity) to indicate subclinical electrical patterns that shared some features with (but were not the same as) epileptic events.
 A more recent publication (Stead, et al., 2010) describes Goldensohn’s findings as follows:

-In other words, electrical discharges creating EEG (electroencephalographic) patterns which are not unlike epileptic activity can appear from the brain.
-These do not spread to other areas the way true epileptic seizure activity does.
+In other words, electrical discharges creating EEG (electroencephalographic) patterns which are similar to epileptic activity can appear from the brain.
+These don’t spread to other areas the way true epileptic seizure activity does.
 Note that in the above quotation, such activity was read from one sensor, but the other, only two millimeters away, did not detect it.
 This has been the primary exemplar of microseizures in my work.
 To clarify further, microseizures are non-epileptic events that mimic seizural activity, taking place in exceedingly small (“pinpoint”) volumes of brain space.

 My theory of the continuum of temporal lobe lability (offered as an explanation for the wide differences between religious and non-religious personality types and the propensity to report religious experiences) is not based upon the rich literature demonstrating links between religiosity and temporal lobe epileptics (and, more broadly, temporal lobe foci).
 This link has been repeatedly observed and is still observed in some populations.
 Instead, my theory is based on laboratory measurements of normal, non-epileptic people.
 I think it is important to emphasize that the research began and continues to be focused upon creativity and the factors that allow human beings to adapt to complex and ever changing environments and circumstances.
 Sensitivity, but without actual epilepsy, at the upper end of the continuum of temporal lobe lability is associated with remarkable creativity.